BZBI, where you belong

 The Vice-Presidents are each responsible for a group of standing and ad hoc committees as well as performing additional duties delegated to them by the President or Board of Trustees.

-Matt Maron, Treasurer
+Matt Maron, Vice President

 BZBI is a home-away-from-home and an invaluable part of the Jewish community of Philadelphia.
 It is my honor and privilege to be a part of the BZBI family!